 Tai Chi Qi Gong Joint Loosening Exercises – If you can commit a little more time this is a great set of daily exercises to loosen up the whole body.
 If mental illness is leaving you inactive this will at least relieve some of the aches and pains that you will get from sitting around.

 I hope you’ll give one or some of these a go.
 Use them as a starting point and check out some of the hundreds of others on YouTube if these ones aren’t for you.
 Stick with it and let me know how you get on.

 Have you ever tried tai chi or qi gong?

-Or do you have another form of gentle exercise that you find helps with your mental health?
+Or do you have another form of gentle exercise that you find helps with your mental health, wellbeing or menopause?